New and Changed Information

 Switches in each fabric are unique, and hence, only one switch can be added to one fabric.

-Cisco Nexus Dashboard has 2 logical interfaces per node, namely, Management interface (bond1br) and Fabric (also known as data) interface (bond0br).
-For Cisco Nexus Dashboard Fabric Controller, Nexus Dashboard Management and Fabric interfaces must be in different IP subnets.
+Cisco Nexus Dashboard has two logical interfaces per node: management interface (bond1br) and fabric (also known as data) interface (bond0br).
+For Cisco Nexus Dashboard Fabric Controller, Nexus Dashboard management and fabric interfaces must be in different IP subnets.
 By default, the route for Nexus Dashboard services is through the fabric interface.
-An operator must add static routes on Nexus Dashboard Management Network to connect with switches that must be reached over management interface (bond1br).
-This ensures that a route for the pods uses management interface as the exit interface.
+An operator must add static routes on Nexus Dashboard Management Network to connect with switches that must be reached over a management interface (bond1br).
+This ensures that a route for the pods uses a management interface as the exit interface.

-To add switches to the existing fabric, perform below procedures:
+To add switches to the existing fabric, perform this procedure:

 The Add Switches window appears.

-Similarly, you can add switches on Topology window.
-On topology window, choose a fabric, right-click on the fabric and click Add Switches.
+Similarly, you can add switches on the Topology window.
+On this window, choose a fabric, right-click the fabric, and click Add Switches.

-3. On add switches window, click Choose Fabric, click appropriate fabric, and then click Select.
+On the Add Switches window, click Choose Fabric, click the appropriate fabric, and then click Select.

-The Add Switches window has a default discover tab and other tabs appears based on the fabric selected.
+The Add Switches window has a default discover tab, and other tabs appear based on the fabric selected.

 Also, you can pre-provision switches and interfaces.
 For more information, see pre-provision device and pre-provisioning ethernet interface.

-When Nexus Dashboard Fabric Controller discovers a switch with the hostname containing the period character (.), it is treated as a domain-name and truncated.
-Only the text before the period character (.) is considered as a hostname.
+When Nexus Dashboard Fabric Controller discovers a switch with the hostname containing the period character (.), it is treated as a domain name and truncated.
+Only the text before the period character (.) is considered a hostname.
 For example:

-Ensure that the Switch name or the Host name is unique within the Fabric.
+Ensure that the switch name or the host name are unique within the fabric.

 Discovering New Switches